top of page

 ZS-29.jpg

 Zuzanna is a Fine Art artist currently based in Edinburgh.
-She graduated from Painting in Gray’s School of Art in Aberdeen, Scotland in 2020.
-Born in Katowice, Poland, she finished her secondary and high school education in the High School of Fine Art (Ogólnokształcąca Szkoła Sztuk Pięknych) with a specialisation in Silversmithing and a diploma in Painting and History of Art.
-Between January and June 2019 she was part of the painting studio of Marek Meduna at the Academy of Fine Arts in Prague.
+She graduated from Painting at Gray’s School of Art in Aberdeen, Scotland in 2020.
+Born in Katowice, Poland, she finished her secondary and high school education at the High School of Fine Art with a specialisation in Silversmithing and a diploma in Painting and History of Art.
+Between January and June 2019, she was studying at the Academy of Fine Arts in Prague.
+She exhibited in many international group exhibitions including the Royal Academy of Arts, the Royal Society of British Artists, the New English Art Club in Mall Galleries, and the Royal Scottish Academy Annual exhibitions.
 In June 2020 she was awarded the Royal Scottish Academy John Kinross Scholarship which allowed her to go on a research trip to Florence, Italy.
-She exhibited in many international group exhibitions including the Royal Academy of Arts, the Royal Society of British Artists and the New English Art Club in Mall Galleries, and the Royal Scottish Academy Annual exhibitions.
-In 2021 she was awarded the Hermione Hammond Drawing Award.
+In 2021 she was awarded the Hermione Hammond Drawing Award and in 2024 she was awarded The Laszlo Medal for Excellence.
 Zuzanna's works can be found in private collections in Poland, Germany, Hong Kong, England, Scotland, Italy, the Czech Republic, Iceland, and the USA.

 'Feathers recur in Zuzanna Salamon’s work, and like the cyclical drift of nature, they provide motif, symbol, and sign.
 At the same time as gesturing towards the artist’s interest in migration across cultures, they provide a unique challenge for her primary medium, charcoal, to render their textural specificity in a way that we experience as true.
 In ‘All birds forgot to sing’ what is impressive is the breadth of the scene and the minutiae of its contents: grass blades, the fringes of feathers, folds of a curtain, a flock of birds and their individual silhouettes, the sky and its shadings of light... all rendered in charcoal alone.